What is Rapid Application Development (RAD)?

 The RAD approach offers strong benefits to a team that is both familiar with the agile philosophy, has a relatively small project to roll out, and has customers or users willing to commit to being a part of the entire development project.

 But, there are several situations in which RAD may not be the best framework.
-For example, if your company needs to roll out a larger-scale software development project, if you do not have enough skilled developers and designers on staff, or if you aren’t sure you can secure commitment for deep involvement from your users to provide you feedback for the iterative process.
-In either of these situations RAD may not be right for your team.
+For example, if your company needs to roll out a large-scale software development project, if you do not have enough skilled developers and designers on staff, or if you aren’t sure you can secure a commitment for deep involvement from your users to provide you feedback for the iterative process.
+In either of these situations, RAD may not be right for your team.